 40 Colori is a great model for About Us pages for small businesses.
 It provides a simple company overview, including a How We Work to give customers an inside look at operations.
 40 Colori’s page speaks directly to readers, telling a coherent story that increases trust and transparency.

 Its summary explains who the company is, its brand values, and how it differs from other Italian menswear brands.
 The copywriting is clear and straightforward, which makes 40 Colori sound credible and friendly.

-It centers on the company’s two co-founders, who dropped out of college, and includes photos of them to put a face to their names before getting into their product promise and finally their company philosophy.
+It centers on the company’s two co-founders, who both dropped out of college, and includes photos of them to put a face to their names before getting into their product promise and finally their company philosophy.

 18. Marie Forleo

 Marie Forleo builds connection with readers by designing her About page to look like a long-form letter.
 It tells her story in a personal and friendly tone before focusing on the reader with a section aptly titled “Which brings me to you.”

 For entrepreneurs who have a personal brand tied to their business, this style of About Us page is effective.
 You can treat your business as one important chapter in a series of stories.
 Start at the beginning and end where your reader is introduced as a character in your personal story.

 The essence of a brand can be found in the feelings and meaning its name evokes.
 So another good place to start your story is with the “why” behind your business name.

 Cotopaxi takes this approach, explaining the personal meaning the brand name has for its founders.
 It is the starting point to tell the rest of their story, through the actions they’ve taken in building the business and pursuing their cause.